 Attendance: This online class will be given synchronous meaning that we will meet online at the scheduled class times.
 We will also have in-class time for group work and labs.
-I plan to record each lecture part of the class,
+We will also have in-class time for group work and labs, which are an essential part of the course.
+I plan to record each lecture part of the class; you are still responsible for participating in and completing group work and labs.